Bidir PIM in Simple Steps: How It Works With A LAB Demo

 • Bidir PIM RP redundancy is achieved by the Phantom RP mechanism.

-I hope this article was useful.
-For comprehensive content, you can refer to my Cisco Data Centers | Multicast Udemy course.
+I hope this article was helpful.
+If you want comprehensive content about Multicast, check out my Cisco Data Centers | Multicast course on Udemy.

 4 1 vote